ibexa/documentation-user/docs/pim/create_product.md

 3\.
 Click **Add** button.

 4\.
 Fill in basic product information: name, product specification, description and, if needed, other specific attributes.
+!!! note

+    Product structure is customizable on product type level.

 5\.
 Click **Create** button.